DJDanl/cpp-docs.pt-br/docs/mfc/reference/cmfcribbonbaseelement-class.md

 ### <a name="parameters"></a>Parâmetros
  [in] *nIndex*
- O índice do elemento de faixa de opções na lista.
+ O índice do elemento da faixa de opções na lista.

 ### <a name="remarks"></a>Comentários